obrienmikej/amazon-aws-playground/certification/aws_certified_sysops_admin_associate/monitoring_elb.md

 know these good
 ***************
 SurgeQueueLength
--Number of requests that are pending submission to a registered instance
+-The total number of requests that are pending routing.
+The load balancer queues a request if it is unable to establish a connection with a healthy instance in order to route the request.
+The maximum size of the queue is 1,024.
+Additional requests are rejected when the queue is full.
+For more information, see SpilloverCount.

 SpilloverCount
--Number of requests that were rejected due to the queue being full
+-	The total number of requests that were rejected because the surge queue is full